maidsafe/stableset_net/autonomi/README_PYTHON.md

 3. Use appropriate error handling
 4. Monitor wallet balance for payments
 5. Use appropriate content types for vault storage
-6. Consider using pointers for updatable references
+6. Consider using linked lists for ordered data storage
 7. Properly manage and backup vault keys

 For more examples and detailed usage, see the examples in the repository.